Creating a Culture Code – How To & Why You Should

 Step 3: Build and Refine

-We’d recommend identify an individual or small team to spearhead the project.
+We’d recommend identifying an individual or small team to spearhead the project.
 They can be responsible for interviewing other staff members, collecting notes, and drafting your document.
 Success will come from testing drafts for cultural accuracy.
 Whether it’s public presentations or workshops, get feedback frequently and consider every perspective.

 Thought Leadership Partners created this useful graphic to help ‘test’ your document’s consistency, usefulness and clarity.